apo11oCreed/apo11oCreed.github.io/_posts/core-samples/2015-09-26-regex-to-the-rescue.md

 ---
 layout: post
-category : lessons
+category : blog
-tagline: "Find and Replace on Steroids" tags : [blog,tools]
+tagline: "Find and Replace on Steroids" tags : [blog, tools]
 description: I am still fascinated by how powerful regular expressions are when used to automate tasks in large volumes of source code.
 ---
 {% include JB/setup %}